studentanmol/PetOzone/README.md

 Website Flow:
 - When a user first visits the website they will be asked to register and provide their details.
 - They can then log in to view the homepage of the website.
 - On that home page they can view and add to their cart various accessories and food products for their pets.
+- They can also enter an item to search in the searchbox and view all products related to the term they entered.
 - They can visit their cart to see the products they want to buy and can also remove them.
 - Check Out and see the final price to pay along with the items bought.